 Hey there!
 I’m Marilyn, and I can’t tell you how happy I am that you’ve stopped by.

+She’s a wonderful woman who has learned to persevere through some tough times.
 Rebecca loves God and has lots to share about her own struggles and victories.

 She’s going to introduce herself in a minute (age before beauty), so stick around.